caporaso-lab/developing-with-qiime2/book/10-tutorial/10-plugins/00-intro.rst

 Writing a simple QIIME 2 plugin should be a straightforward process.
 For example, the `q2-emperor`_ plugin, which connects `Emperor`_ to QIIME 2, is written in only around 100 lines of code.
 It is a standalone plugin that defines how and which functionality in Emperor should be accessible through QIIME 2.
 Plugins will vary in their complexity.
 For example, a plugin that defines a lot of new functionality would likely be quite a bit bigger. `q2-diversity`_ is a good example of this.
 Unlike ``q2-emperor``, there is some specific functionality (and associated unit tests) defined in this project, and it depends on several other Python 3 compatible libraries.

-Before starting to write a plugin, you should :doc:`install QIIME 2 and some plugins <../install/index>` to familiarize yourself with the system and to provide a means for testing your plugin.
+Before starting to write a plugin, you should install QIIME 2 and some plugins to familiarize yourself with the system and to provide a means for testing your plugin.

 Plugin components
 -----------------